The wrong luggage can ruin your trip. But a properly-fitted travel backpack will be a joy to carry.

 How to Measure Your Torso

 Start by measuring your torso along your spine.
-Use a soft tape measurer and ask a friend to help.
+Use a soft tape measure and ask a friend to help.

-Bend your head forward to find the vertebrae that sticks out at the top of your spine.
+Bend your head forward to find the vertebra that sticks out at the top of your spine.
 That bone is your C7 vertebra.
 Start your measurement there.

 Place your hands flat at the top of your hip bones with your thumbs pointing towards your spine.
 Use your hands to create a "shelf" that your backpack will rest on.

 Have your friend measure from your C7 vertebra to the shelf you made with your hands.
 That distance is your torso length.
-Compare that number to the size guide for your backpack found on each product page.
+Write this number down for later when you're adjusting the height of your bag.

 How to Get the Perfect Fit

-The same idea applies to backpacks.
-When your backpack arrives in the mail, make sure to try it on and do a test pack before your trip.
+When your backpack arrives in the mail, try it on and do a test pack before your trip.
 Make sure that the bag is comfortable on you especially with some weight in the pack.

-We encourage you to test your bag for up to 30 days with the Tortuga Home Try On Program.
+We encourage you to test your bag for up to 30 days with the Tortuga Home-Try On Program.
+Send it back to us—no questions asked—if it's not a perfect fit.

 Step One: Adjust Your Shoulder Straps